Forest-Dewberry/Forest-Dewberry/README.md

 - 👋 Hi, I’m @Forest-Dewberry
-- 👀 I’m interested in using software for marketing and sales, and specifically MLops.
-Right now I'm in the NuCamp Full Stack Web Development bootcamp.
+- 👀 I’m interested in using software for automating business processes and creating simple web apps.
+Completed the NuCamp Full Stack Web Development bootcamp.
 I have experience doing DevOps with Terraform, Chef, Ansible, Azure CI/CD, PyTest, and more.
-- 🌱 I’m currently further increasing my skills with front end web development with React and the Bootstrap framework.
-I also am quite handy with Python, git, and the other basics in any SWE job.
+- 🌱 I’m currently further increasing my skills with using AI for business processes.
+I also am quite handy with Python, git, Powershell, bash and the other basics in any SWE job.
-- 💞️ I’m looking to collaborate on anything, especially websites.
+- 💞️ I’m happy to collaborate!
 - 📫 How to reach me - forest.dewberry@gmail.com, https://www.linkedin.com/in/forest-dewberry/ or facebook.com/fdewberry/ or on here!